Frustration-free Hamiltonians supporting Majorana zero edge modes: Frustration-free Hamiltonians

 \subsection{The dimer terms $h_{i,i+1}$ are rank-one operators}

-If the rank of $h$ is 1 and $h = \ket{e_1}\bra{e_1}$ with $\ket{e_1}$ entangled, then $H$ is FF and the ground space $G_L$ of $H$ is isomorphic to the symmetric subspace on $L$ qubits, which is $(L+1)$-dimensional \cite{Bravyi_Gosset,Arams_church}.
-The rule governing when the Hamiltonian $H=\sum_{i=1}^{L-1} \ket{e_1}\bra{e_1}_{i,i+1}$ is gapped is the main result of \cite{Bravyi_Gosset}, and it applies to a finite region of entangled states $\ket{e_1}\in \mathbb{C}^2 \otimes \mathbb{C}^2$.
-Within this region, the family of fermionic parity conserving Hamiltonians has (up to constants and scaling) $h_{i,i+1} = \cos\theta(Z_i - Z_{i+1}) + \sin\theta(X_iX_{i+1} + Y_{i}Y_{i+1})-Z_i Z_{i+1}$, where $\theta \in (0,\pi/2)$ (see Appendix \ref{App_rank1} for details).
+If the rank of $h$ is 1 and $h = \ket{e_1}\bra{e_1}$ with $\ket{e_1}\in \mathbb{C}^2 \otimes \mathbb{C}^2$ entangled, that is $\ket{e_1}$ cannot be separated into a tensor product of single qubit states, then $H$ is FF and the ground space $G_L$ of $H$ is isomorphic to the symmetric subspace on $L$ qubits, which is $(L+1)$-dimensional \cite{Bravyi_Gosset,Arams_church}.
+The rule governing whether the Hamiltonian $H=\sum_{i=1}^{L-1} \ket{e_1}\bra{e_1}_{i,i+1}$ is gapped is the main result of \cite{Bravyi_Gosset}, and it applies to a special set of entangled states $\ket{e_1}$.
+Within this set, the family of fermionic parity conserving Hamiltonians has (up to constants and scaling) $h_{i,i+1} = \cos\theta(Z_i - Z_{i+1}) + \sin\theta(X_iX_{i+1} + Y_{i}Y_{i+1})-Z_i Z_{i+1}$, where $\theta \in (0,\pi/2)$ (see Appendix \ref{App_rank1} for details).
 Therefore any Hamiltonian in this family is a candidate for supporting MZMs.
 The problem however is in the degeneracy of the ground space $G_L$.
 An argument for why there are no MZMs goes as follows.
 A ground space with dimension $2^n$ is a necessary condition for the existence of $2n$ MZMs.
 Since $\mathrm{dim}(G_L) = L+1$, we see that the system may have $2\log_2(L+1)$ MZMs if $\log_2(L+1)$ is an integer. {However, the number of MZMs should not depend on the size of the chain, since this is not a topological property.} Furthermore, in the thermodynamic limit $L\rightarrow\infty$, if there were MZMs, there would be a macroscopic number of them.
-This is an unstable setting and one would not expect these MZMs to be protected against local perturbations since a large number of these zero-energy modes would be present in the bulk and so we lose the exponential separation of modes.
-Any edge modes would interact with the bulk ones and be easily gapped out by local operations.
+This is an unstable setting and one would not expect these MZMs to be protected against local perturbations since a large number of these zero-energy modes would be overlapping.
+We thus lose the exponential separation of modes and they would be easily gapped out by local operations.